Healthdirect Free Australian health advice you can count on.

 What can I expect from DBT?

-With DBT you learn to:
+With DBT, you learn to:

-• accept who you are
+• accept yourself as you are

 • build skills to regulate your emotions